finlay-adaptyvbio/parseq-pyhamilton/README.md

 User prompts will take care of any other parameters required for a method, for example CSVs for well maps.

 VENUS sometimes includes non-existent labware which are parsed by **deck.py** and cause errors in list assigments at runtime.
-PyHamilton functions to extract labware from layout files also don't always differentiate between stack identifiers and labware identifiers, which causes the same issue. ~~Make sure to verify layout file using **layout.py** before running a script.~~
+PyHamilton functions to extract labware from layout files also don't always differentiate between stack identifiers and labware identifiers, which causes the same issue.

 A new method to clean parsed layout files removes any non-existent labware automatically!